-To be clear, this is only referring to transferring miles between LifeMiles accounts.
+To be clear, this bonus is only valid when transferring miles between LifeMiles accounts.
 This doesn’t apply to transferring flexible points to LifeMiles, for example.
 This is only useful if you have an existing LifeMiles mileage balance, since you can’t transfer miles you don’t have.

 Earning miles for 1.3 cents is a solid price, and is competitive with the cost at which LifeMiles ordinarily sells miles.
 This is a good deal, and is not only useful if you’re looking to consolidate miles into a single account, but can also be useful as a method for generating miles.

 The real cost potentially gets even lower.
-If you take advantage of this, keep in mind that LifeMiles processes mileage transactions directly, meaning that this would qualify as airfare spend.
-Therefore you’ll want to consider using one of the following cards for your purchase, since they offer the following bonus miles for airfare spend:
+If you take advantage of this, keep in mind that LifeMiles processes mileage transactions directly, meaning that this would qualify as airfare spending.
+Therefore you’ll want to consider using one of the following cards for your purchase, since they offer the following bonus miles for airfare spending:

 For example, if you’re earning 5x points per dollar spent, and you value those points at 1.7 cents each (as I do), that’s like a further 8.5% return.
-That essentially makes the cost per purchased mile ~1.1 cents each.
+That essentially makes the cost per purchased mile ~1.19 cents.

 - US to Europe in business class costs 63,000 miles